N0taN3rd/LegionY530Ubuntu/Sections/Troubleshooting.md

 find the section that says 'quiet splash', and add nouveau.modeset=0 to it so it reads 'quiet splash noveau.modeset=0'

 press F10 to boot with the changes.

+### Nvidia switching doesn't seem to be working (i.e, nvidia mode enabled and external screens don't work)

+if after doing sudo prime-select nvidia, you notice that external screens don't work.
+Try logging out and back in.
+If they still don't work, then reboot the machine.

+##### __Note: If you deviate from the stock kernel, this may cause issues with the nvidia drivers__